 How do I stop the spirit of anger?

 The Christian must face anger with God’s help and free himself from its tyranny.
-As early as the 4th century, Evagrius Ponticus captured a specific feature of anger: he called it “the wine of devils.”
+As early as the 4th century, Evagrius Ponticus captured a specific anger feature: “the wine of devils.”

 The Holy Fathers have shown that we often become angry when we are not satisfied by a particular passion, be it bodily, for example, greed.
 Or, more subtle, pride, vainglory.
-To free ourselves from the terrible power of anger, we must cultivate the virtue of humility as much as possible.
+To free ourselves from the terrible power of anger, we must cultivate humility as much as possible.